peeradonmoke2002/FRA502_HW_6703/README.md

 ```
 ![output3](images/output3.png)

-Based on the results after adding Armijo backtracking line search, we can see that the optimization process is more robust and converges more reliably to the minimum.
-However the results is still stuck at local minimum not the global minimum due to this function having many local minima.
+Armijo backtracking makes the update more stable and the objective decreases smoothly, but the iterates still settle at a local minimum because the function is highly multimodal.

 ### Newton's Method Summary